 Soar 2000 ft above the sun-dappled valley during a sunrise hot air balloon ride.
-After a wake-up coffee and pastries, board your colorful balloon for a guided tour with a difference - your pilot will point out Napa's best vineyards and places to visit.
+After a wake-up coffee and pastries, board your colourful balloon for a guided tour with a difference - your pilot will point out Napa's best vineyards and places to visit.

 Napa Valley Sip and Cycle Experiences

 The Napa Valley Sip & Cycle tour is a fun and unique way to experience the beautiful wine country.
-Each tour can be customized to include a hike into the hills, a stop or two at various wineries and accommodate varying degrees of difficulty.
+Each tour can be customised to include a hike into the hills, a stop or two at various wineries and accommodate varying degrees of difficulty.

 Wine Tasting In Napa